ibm-cloud-docs/billing-usage/migrate-billing.md

 Moving to IBM Partner Programs requires a new IBM Resell or ESA order.
 All IBM Business Partners are required to join [IBM Partner Plus](https://www.ibm.com/partnerplus/){: external}. --> so does this mean that all SoftLayer Partners will have to join Partner Plus?

-Migrating your current account or accounts is also a requirements --> does this mean that they will get totally new accounts and account IDs?
+Migrating your Softlayer account or accounts to an IBM account is also a requirement. --> does this mean that they will get totally new accounts and account IDs?

 Direct accounts (?) must have all invoices fully paid before moving to {{site.data.keyword.IBM_notm}} Partner Programs.
 To pay your invoice in the {{site.data.keyword.cloud_notm}} console, go to to **Manage** > **Billing and usage**, and select **Invoices**.
 Review the following sections to understand the changes that apply to only partners.